Preserving linear invariants in ensemble filtering methods

-where $\widetilde{\mathfrak{F}} \colon \real{3} \times \real{} \to \real{3}$ denotes the forward operator of \eqref{eqn:lorenz63}, and $\sigma, \beta, \rho$ are fixed parameters.
+where $\widetilde{\x} = [\widetilde{x}_1, \widetilde{x}_2, \widetilde{x}_3]^\top \in \real{3}$ is the state, $\widetilde{\mathfrak{F}} \colon \real{3} \times \real{} \to \real{3}$ denotes the forward operator of \eqref{eqn:lorenz63}, and $\sigma, \beta, \rho$ are fixed parameters.
 In our simulation, we use $\sigma = 10, \beta = 8/3, \rho = 28$.
-For these values, the system is chaotic and behaves like a strange attractor \citep{lorenz1963deterministic}.
-We introduce an embedded version of the \lo with a linear invariant, called the \elo.
-For this low-dimensional problem, covariance tampering or localization are not useful to regularize the unconstrained \enkf.
+For these parameter values, the system exhibits chaotic behavior and is governed by a strange attractor \citep{lorenz1963deterministic}.
+We introduce an embedded version of the \lo with a linear invariant, which we call the \elo.
+For this low-dimensional problem, covariance tampering or localization does not help regularize the unconstrained \enkf.
 Assuming that the linear invariant is constant over the forecast distribution $\pdf{\X_{t} \given \Y_{1:t-1}}$, Section \ref{sec:invariants_kalman} proves that in this case, the unconstrained \enkf preserves linear invariants.
 This example allows us to investigate the influence of a nonlinear analysis map and the preservation of linear invariants.
 We compare the constrained stochastic map filter (\consmf) with the unconstrained ensemble Kalman filter (\unenkf) and stochastic map filter (\unsmf).
-Algorithm \ref{algo:nonlinear_constrained} in Appendix \ref{apx:nonlinear_constrained} provides a pseudo-code for the \cons \smf.

 To construct the \elo, we augment the state $\widetilde{\x} \in \real{3}$ of the original \lo of \eqref{eqn:lorenz63} by adding a fourth component $\widetilde{x}_4$ with zero dynamics, \ie $\d \widetilde{x}_4/\dt = 0$, and performing a random rotation of the embedded coordinates.
 This random rotation allows us to create a dynamical system with a non-local linear invariant, \ie the invariant depends on all the state variables.
 We denote the augmented state by $\widetilde{\x}_{\text{aug}} \in \real{4}$ and the augmented forward operator by $\widetilde{\mathfrak{F}}_{\text{aug}} \colon \real{4} \times \real{} \to \real{4}, (\widetilde{\x}_{\text{aug}}, t) \mapsto [\widetilde{\mathfrak{F}}(\widetilde{\x}, t), 0]^\top$.
 Observe that $\widetilde{\x} \mapsto \widetilde{\U}_\perp^\top \widetilde{\x}$ is a linear invariant for the augmented state $\widetilde{\x}$ with $\widetilde{\U}_\perp = [0, 0, 0, 1]^\top$.
 We then apply a random orthogonal matrix $\Q \in \real{4 \times 4}$ to $\widetilde{\x}_{\text{aug}}$ to define the new state $\x = \Q \widetilde{\x}_{\text{aug}}$.
 Thus, the state $\x$ is governed by the ODE system